 An expert on ADHD answers the question: Can attention deficit hyperactivity disorder cause bad sense of direction?

-A bad sense of direction can be evident in children when they ride their bikes or navigate the interior of their school.
+A bad sense of direction can be evident in children when they ride their bikes or navigate the interior of their new school.

-Not everyone with a bad sense of direction has attention deficit hyperactivity disorder.
+Not everyone with a “bad sense of direction” has attention deficit hyperactivity disorder.

 This explains why some people wonder if attention deficit hyperactivity disorder actually causes a person to have a bad sense of direction.